mannieg/oystercard_priv/README.md

 # Oystercard_priv

-Self learning while Sky/BT fix my broadband..
+Self learning to understand correct TDD approach to class extraction with dependency injection.